OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 Over fitting vs Under fitting.

-The training of a Neural Network relies on know data.
+The training of a Neural Network relies on _known data_.

-Usually, 80% of those known data are used to train the network (training dataset), a the remaining 20% are used to test if the prediction of the network is correct (test dataset).
+Usually, 80% of those known data are used to train the network (training dataset), and the remaining 20% are used to test if the prediction of the network is correct (test dataset).

-In many cases, 20% of the training dataset (80%) is used for constant check validation.
+In many cases, 20% of the training dataset (20% of 80%) is used for constant check validation.

 Like in the `Keras` example `addition_rnn.py`:
 ```